-Russian strikes intensify, hitting Ukraine's western city of Lviv for the 1st time and claiming a 2nd American life
+Russian strikes intensify, hitting Ukraine's western city of Lviv for the first time and claiming a 2nd American life

 Kyiv — Another major Ukrainian city — very close to the country's western border with Poland — has come under Russian fire.
 As the capital Kyiv reeled from more shelling, black smoke rose over the previously untouched city of Lviv for the first time on Friday morning.